olaekdahl/test-harness/README.md

 1. Run `aws-ecs-setup.sh` once to set up the AWS infrastructure and deploy the application.
 2. Use `continuous-deploy.sh` to build, push, and deploy updates to ECS.

----

-Let me know if you encounter any issues or need further assistance!